scrapy/itemloaders/docs/built-in processors.rst

 Available built-in processors
 =============================

-.. module:: scrapy.loader.processors
+.. module:: itemloaders.processors
    :synopsis: A collection of processors to use with Item Loaders

-Even though you can use any callable function as input and output processors, Scrapy provides some commonly used processors, which are described below.
+Even though you can use any callable function as input and output processors, ``itemloaders`` provides some commonly used processors, which are described below.
 Some of them, like the :class:`MapCompose` (which is typically used as input processor) compose the output of several functions executed in order, to produce the final parsed value.